After you have received responses to your survey, you can share the results with others.

 There are several methods for editing existing records.
 For more information, see Edit existing survey data.

 Share the results of your survey

-You can determine who can view the results of your survey in the Viewer section on the Collaborate tab.
+You can determine who can view the results of your survey in the Share results section on the Collaborate tab.
 To share the results of your survey, select one or more of the following options:

 - Everyone (Public)—Allows access to anyone who wants to see the results of your survey.

-Responses that were submitted anonymously may not be private and an anonymous user may be able to see all other responses that were submitted anonymously.
-Access to anonymous responses can be managed through the feature layer settings.
+By default, responses that are submitted anonymously cannot be viewed by anonymous users.
+Permission to view anonymous responses can be managed through the feature layer settings.
 For more information, see Manage editor settings.

-Be aware that configuring permissions through the feature layer settings could lead to unexpected issues.
-Also be aware that all of these changes to the feature layer settings will be lost if you republish your survey.
+Configuring permissions through the feature layer settings could lead to unexpected issues.
+Changes to feature layer settings will be lost if you republish your survey.